AnimaApp/anima-dsa/packages/docs/guide/introduction/getting-started.md

 ### 4. Import your Storybook with the option that suits you

+Learn more about the difference of syncing with [URL vs CLI](cli-vs-url.md)

 ![Sync Storybook options](/sync-sb-options.png =500x)

 - From a public URL if you have one